-Interpersonal skills - importance of communication and the interpersonal skills to be an effective leader
+Interpersonal skills - focus on the importance of communication and interpersonal skills to be an effective leader

-Decision making - importance of planning, pitfalls to avoid and the main obstacles to decision making.
-Participants also learn a range of decision making techniques.
+Decision making - focus on the importance of planning, pitfalls to avoid and the main obstacles to decision making.
+Participants also learn a range of decision-making techniques.

-Teamwork - importance of teamwork and how a leader can manage the performance of the their team.
+Teamwork - focus on the importance of teamwork and how a leader can manage the performance of the their team.